E-commerce is fun… if you’re making sales.

-But, it can be hell if your target audience doesn’t care about your product.
+But, it can be a nightmare if your target audience doesn’t care about your product.

 Objections are piling up on millions of sales pages and product pages these days.
 Putting all that effort into your copy without recognizing and eliminating objections can cripple your conversion rates and sales.